TatianaTylosky/launch-your-first-website/guide.md

 Theory:

-So far, you've centered things using two different techniques: 1) text-align: center and 2) by setting the width of an element and declaring margin-left: auto;, margin-right:auto;.
+So far, you've centered things using two different techniques: 1) text-align: center and 2) by setting the width of an element and declaring `margin-left: auto;`, `margin-right:auto;`.
 Why?
 One element was a "block level" element and the other was set to display as an "inline" element.
 Understanding the difference between "block" elements and "inline" elements will help you make accurate positioning decisions.

 Block level elements expand to fill whatever width is available, and drop below other elements if they require more space.
 Inline elements exist within a section of text, so they run alongside each other like words in a sentence.